-1) If you use a traditional coffee maker, beans-to-cup machine, or reusable k-cup filters, send your grounds to composting by bringing them to an on-campus compost collection location.
+1) If you use a traditional coffee maker, beans-to-cup machine, or reusable k-cup filters, compost your grounds

 2) Compostable K-pods

 – If you are interested in trying these out (and dropping them off at an on-campus compost collection location), make sure that you are using BPI-certified compostable pods from brands such as Tayst or SF Bay.

 – As a member of AASHE, Tayst has provided all Pitt buyers with a lifetime 10% discount — just use the code AASHE10.
 Tayst’s packaging materials are zero waste (i.e., all compostable or recyclable)!

 – If you have a $1 Keurig machine from SUPRA, can’t use compostable k-pods, and/or use Keurig brand k-pods exclusively, you can utilize K Cycle program (formally known as Grounds to Grown On).
 This program allows you to collect your used k-pods and ship them back to Keurig at no cost.